Hard Asset Reserve

 What this engagement looks like.

-- At Foundation Reserve, the Office's recommended starting custody architecture is single-facility allocated and segregated storage at the Utah-based Precious Metals Vault — typically the most cost-efficient and operationally responsive option in the panel, with all metals fully insured under all-risk coverage.
-Brinks and IDS are available on request and framed alongside it in §03 of the brief.
+At Foundation Reserve, the Office's recommended starting custody architecture is single-facility allocated and segregated storage at the Utah-based Precious Metals Vault — operationally responsive (the metal is held at the facility, so sells settle without inter-facility movement), with all metals fully insured under all-risk coverage and the negotiated wholesale rate passed through to the client without markup.
+IDS or Brinks are available on request and framed alongside it in §03 of the brief.
 The choice can be revisited as circumstances change.

 Begin where you are.
 Move when the allocation grows.